joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-07-05-robot-weightlifters.md

 ### The betting landscape

-The betting landscape is defined by the $\max$ function above — which defines an optimal bet for Player 1 for every possible pair $(x,y)$.
+The betting landscape is defined by the $\max$ function above, which defines an optimal bet for Player 1 for every possible pair $(x,y)$.

 For small $x$ and $y,$ $P_1^1(x,y)$ is Player 1's best choice: Players X and Y are unlikely to succeed in their lifts, so Player 1 can lift zero weight and usually win.